ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/secdir-review.md

 Fragmentation is a touchy topic in the DNS space.
 I do agree that the phrase "often does not work reliably" needs something to buttress this comment.

+We have updated our comments on fragmentation based on other feedback.

 for an additional reference to RFC 9210, perhaps RFC7766 "DNS Transport over TCP - Implementation Requirements" would be useful.

 ### Direction of authority flow